ameenzr/zenith/README.md

 - Member 2: Noel Thomas - GEC Palakkad

 ### Project Description
-its a flutter app for
+its a flutter app for an non-ergonomic control panel for smartphones.

 ### The Problem (that doesn't exist)
-Boring intuitive ways to tweek control panel feature like slider of volume control, turning bluetooth on and of etc.
+Intuitive and straight forward ways to tweek or turn on native control panel features on smartphone

 ### The Solution (that nobody asked for)
-we make it more fun and game like
+- tilt phone to control volume slider
+- click on any icon and it would turn on unexpected random native feature including torch, bluetooth, wifi, dark mode

 ## Technical Details
 ### Technologies/Components Used